 - Damage prevention – By having routine maintenance performed on your car, technicians can spot problems early on before they become costly and severe.
 This also means that you are less likely to have a breakdown at an inconvenient time.

-At East Coast Auto Care, we are dedicated to helping our customers keep their cars running in the best condition possible.
-Below are listed just a few of the many services our ASE certified technicians are qualified to perform:
+At East Coast Auto Care, LLC, we are dedicated to helping our customers keep their cars running in the best condition possible.
+Below are listed just a few of the many services our certified technicians here at East Coast Auto Care, LLC are qualified to perform:

 Battery and Ignition